-The State of Israel will pay principal and interest on the bonds in U.S. dollars.
-This presents certain risks relating to currency conversions if an investor's financial activities ("Investor's Currency") are denominated principally in a currency or currency unit other than U.S. dollars.
-These include the risk that exchange rates may significantly change (including changes due to devaluation of the U.S. dollars or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency relative to the U.S. dollar would decrease (1) the Investor's Currency-equivalent yield on the bonds and (2) the Investor's Currency-equivalent value of the principal payable on the bonds.
+principally in a currency or currency unit other than U.S. dollars.
+These include the risk that exchange rates may significantly change (including changes due to devaluation of the U.S. dollars or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
+An appreciation in the value of the Investor's Currency relative to the U.S. dollar would decrease (1) the Investor's Currency-equivalent vield on the bonds and (2) the Investor's Currency-equivalent value of the principal payable on the bonds.
 Government and monetary authorities may impose (as some have done in the past) exchange controls that could adversely affect an applicable exchange rate.
 As a result, investors may receive less interest or principal than expected, or no interest or principal.